mbaez/front-seed/README.md

 # Front-Seed

-Seed Project for the development of front-end javascript applications using bower and grunt.
+Seed Project (Kick Ass Project) for the development of front-end javascript applications using yarn and grunt.
 The project is pre-configured with the following grunt modules:

 * [Connect](https://github.com/gruntjs/grunt-contrib-connect): Static web server.
 * [Proxy](https://github.com/drewzboto/grunt-connect-proxy): Grunt Connect support for proxying API calls during development.